CredentialEngine/CredentialRegistry/docs/credential_registry_walkthrough.md

 Currently our API always uses json to send and receive data, so alway use the `Content-Type: application/json` header on your requests.

-We share resource on the  `metadataregistry` by sending `envelopes` of data.
+We share resources on the `metadataregistry` by sending `envelopes` of data.

 The envelopes are organized in "communities", the CredentialRegistry is a community.